ernesto03/powerplantenergycalculator/README.md

 As the app is now running on your computer inside a docker image, open your browser.

-Create a .json file on your computer and use the following structure.
+Create a *.json* file on your computer and save it.

+**Only use the following structure/layout.**
+**Do not change the structure/layout in any way.**

+**Do not change the keys.
+The keys are before the ':' .**

+example: "load", "fuels","gas", "powerplants", "name", etc..

+Do not change all the values.
+Values are after the ':'.
+example: "500", "13.4", "460", "gasfired", "tj1, etc..

+**Only the values of the following keys can be changed: "load", "wind", "gas", "kerosine", "co2", "efficiency", "pmin", "pmax".**

 ```json
 {
   "load": 500,